No time, no coach, no problem. Coach Chad shares his proven, science-backed training process that takes busy athletes from base to peak.

 - Lower volume training is focused on a wider variety of power zones (VO2max, Sweet Spot, threshold, tempo).
 I refer to this type of training as “Sweet Spot Base” training and it requires as little as 5 hours/week to reap its intended benefits.

-I recommend the Sweet Spot Base training approach to 99% of cyclists, as it broadens the base in a much more optimal way: through applying progressive, properly timed and systematic training stress.
+I recommend the Sweet Spot Base training approach to most cyclists, as it broadens the base in a much more optimal way: through applying progressive, properly timed and systematic training stress.
 I suggest athletes spend 12 weeks in Base training.

 Example of a Sweet Spot Base workout: I’ve created an entire Base Phase training plan with the Sweet Spot Base approach in mind — it’s appropriately named Sweet Spot Base.
 An example of a workout (which you can replicate for yourself on or off the trainer) you can expect in this plan is a workout I’ve called Eclipse.